remaro-network/blog-posts/ESR#1.md

 <img src="https://github.com/remaro-network/blog-posts/assets/58445878/94b28f2a-4e74-423b-8e16-496c83f45e26" alt="t_T"  height="200"><br><br>

-4. Measure the uncertainty of the outputs applying some metric to the predicted values.
+3. Measure the uncertainties of the outputs by applying some metric to the values predicted by the model.

 ### Metrics for calculating the Uncertainty